Logo Icon

 13,700 13,700

 Q4.
-Bank balance of ₹ 40,000 showed in the cash book of Atul on December 31, 2016.
-It was found that three cheques of ₹ 2,000, ₹ 5,000, and ₹ 8,000 deposited during the month of December were not credited in the passbook till January 02, 2017.
-Two cheques of ₹ 7,000 and ₹ 8,000 issued on December 28, were not presented for payment till January 03, 2017.
-In addition to it, bank had credited Atul for ₹ 325 as interest and had debited him with ₹ 50 as bank charges for which there were no corresponding entries in the cash book.
+A Bank balance of ₹ 40,000 was shown in the cash book of Atul on December 31, 2016.
+It was found that three cheques of ₹2,000, ₹5,000, and ₹8,000 deposited during December were not credited in the passbook till January 02, 2017.
+Two cheques of ₹ 7,000 and ₹8,000 issued on December 28, were not presented for payment till January 03, 2017.
+In addition, the bank had credited Atul for ₹325 as interest and had debited him ₹50 as bank charges for which there were no corresponding entries in the cash book.

 Prepare a bank reconciliation statement as of December 31, 2016.